GET IN TOUCH

 Play Date sessions document your family interacting and playing in and around your own home.
 Like all our sessions, these images tell your story, in pictures and customized for your family.
 Do your children have a special place in the attic where they play?
 Love to work in the garden together on weekends?
 Have a favorite snack that you prepare?
 These are the kind of things that tell the story of your family.

 Play Dates are portraits done on location in and around your home.
 Your home serves as the backdrop and gives context to the photographic story of your family.
 Children are often most comfortable in their own environments, and the small details of the built environment are important to capturing and telling the story of your family.
 We can take breaks for snacks and water.
-We can absolutely take some posed images with everyone looking at the camera – though the majority of images will be candid and spontaneous.
+We can absolutely take some posed images with everyone looking at the camera – but the majority of images will be candid and spontaneous.

 GETTING READY FOR A PORTRAIT SESSION AT YOUR HOME